Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

 The International Committee of the Red Cross said it was “appalled by the harrowing videos” and called for access to the hostages.

-Hamas’ military wing announced it is ready to respond “positively” to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
-It also asserted that the hostages have access to the same food and denied any intentional starvation.
+Hamas said it is ready to respond “positively” to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
+It denied starving the hostages, saying they suffer from the same hunger as ordinary Palestinians.

-Braslavski dismissed this idea, stating that in the video of his son the captors appear to be well-fed.
+Braslavski said that in the video of his son, the captors appear to be well-fed.
 “This hunger is on purpose, you can see that,” he said.
 “It's not because we're not letting aid go in.”

-Israel’s mission to the U.N. said it requested an emergency meeting of the U.N.
-Security Council on the hostages, which will take place Tuesday.
-Israel’s Foreign Minister Gideon Sa’ar said he will travel to New York for the meeting.
+Israel has requested an emergency meeting of the U.N.
+Security Council on the hostages, which will take place on Tuesday.
+Israel’s Foreign Minister Gideon Saar said he will travel to New York for the meeting.

-The videos were being used by Hamas “to force upon us their conditions on remaining in power in Gaza,” Sa’ar asserted.

-Netanyahu on Monday said he will convene the Cabinet this week to instruct Israel's military on how to achieve the goals of defeating the enemy, releasing the hostages and assuring that Gaza will no longer pose a threat to Israel: “all of them, without exception.”

 More starvation deaths

-Note: A previous version of this story corrected the spelling to Braslavski. ___